khoy24/DS202FinalProject/README.md

 This report will demonstrate various relationships between variables surrounding hotel booking data.
 We will examine these variables in order to determine how they affect each other and hotel bookings.
-This data would be of interest to businesses like hotels, as they can adjust these factors to improve their profit and customer satisfaction.
+This data would be of interest to businesses like hotels and travel agencies, as they can adjust these factors to improve their profit and customer satisfaction.
+It could also be useful for customers to observe what factors might make their hotel bookings cheaper or more satisfactory.

 ### Questions we will address: